 Cara Fish serves as Assistant Director of the Hawk Center.
-Prior to joining the Hawk Center, she worked most recently at the Madison Concourse Hotel & Governor's Club as a Sales and Catering Manager.
+Cara is your contact for all MBA student related services.
 In her role in the Hawk Center, Cara focuses on student services, marketing, alumni engagement and administrative support.
 Prior to joining the program, she worked in event planning, public relations and community relations.

 Technical and Other Support

 The Hawk Center for Investment Analysis employs various project assistants and a technical support assistant.
 The Technical Service Center of the School of Business also provides computer-related support.